benjaminsampica/OneZeroWare/onezeroware.com/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Help is here"
+  title : "Help Is Here"
   image : "images/banner-art.svg"
-  content : "Your partner in creating a solution that works for you"
+  content : "Your partner in creating a custom solution that works for you"
   button:
     enable : true
     label : "Contact Us"